michal-h21/tex4ebook/README.md

     \makeatother

 Drawback is that not all characters of unicode range are supported with `inputenc`.
-For some solutions of this limitation, see thread on [tex4ht mailinglist](http://tug.org/pipermail/tex4ht/2013q1/000719.html)
+For some solutions of this limitation, see a thread on [tex4ht mailinglist](http://tug.org/pipermail/tex4ht/2013q1/000719.html)

-### Validation
+## Validation

-In case of successful compilation, use command line tool epubcheck to find if your document contains any error.
+In case of successful compilation, use command line tool `epubcheck` to check whether your document doesn't contain any errors.

 Type

     epubcheck filename.epub

-#### Common validation issues:
+### Common validation issues:

 -  WARNING: filename.epub: item (OEBPS/foo.boo) exists in the zip file, but is not declared in the OPF file